habedi/SystemCAccessNoxim/README.md

     cd bin
     make

-to run AccessNoxim{do this inside AccessNoxim_v0.3/bin}
+To run AccessNoxim{do this inside AccessNoxim_v0.3/bin}

     chmod +x noxim
     ./noxim

-you could run bashSetup.sh to add SYSTEMC_HOME and SYSTEMC_HEADERS and C_INCLUDE_PATH and CPLUS_INCLUDE_PATH permenantly to your .bash startup scrip
+You could run bashSetup.sh to add SYSTEMC_HOME and SYSTEMC_HEADERS and C_INCLUDE_PATH and CPLUS_INCLUDE_PATH permenantly to your .bash startup scrip

     chmod +x bashSetup.sh
     ./bashSetup.sh